Spiritual Punishment from God?

 The father said, “What are you saying?”

 The son said, “I want to be punished by you every time I do something wrong.
 Each time my crime will be worse, so you can give me a harder slap if you wish.
 I will not mind at all.
 But you have to give me a larger amount of money, too.”

 The father said, “What kind of son do I have?
 He is ready to be slapped for money.
 Why did I make the mistake of giving him money the first time?
 Each time he wants the slap to be harder.
 He does not mind being slapped if he receives a larger amount of money!”

 (Source: Punishment Pays)

 And I knew right away that the metaphoric message within this story was a MAJOR needle in the haystack for me to find on SriChinmoyLibrary.com.It EPITOMIZES my entire story, particularly Part 1 (The Wind’s Divine Melody).
-I did something wrong, Sri Chinmoy punished me, so I did something even worse, and I knew deep down inside that Sri Chinmoy would take care of me.
+I did something wrong, Sri Chinmoy punished me, so I did something even worse out of retaliation, and I knew deep down inside that Sri Chinmoy would take care of me.
 And where can you find any other story or explanation like that on SriChinmoyLibrary.com?

 You can’t.
 He guided me to the one story I needed at that moment.

 It is this bad behaviour that has (mainly) resulted in psychiatrists thinking that this whole experience of mine — receiving inner messages and spiritual touches from my Master, and my faith that I have an inner connection my Master — is a delusion they call schizophrenia.
 It is the reason why I am now taking them to court in January 2020.
 That is the next hearing date for the trial, although nothing is set in stone.
 You may wish to read my true story about my spiritual experience to learn how they became an impediment in my life in the first place.